-A Foreign Business License (FBL) in Thailand can be awarded to a Foreign company (majority of the company's shares are owned by Non-Thais) or Foreign investors that wish to operate a business that is normally restricted to foreign nationals under Thai Law.
+A Foreign Business License (FBL) in Thailand can be awarded to a foreign company (majority of the company's shares are owned by non-Thai nationals) or foreign investors that wish to operate a business that is normally restricted to foreign nationals under Thai Law.
 If a foreign company would like to apply for a Foreign Business License, it must first check the "Foreign Business Act" to verify if the business type that they wish to operate is permitted by Thai Law.

 Activities that fall under List 1 are strictly prohibited to foreigners.
 Businesses specified in List 2 are prohibited to foreigners unless permission is granted by the Cabinet.
-Businesses that are covered by List 3 are prohibited to aliens unless permission is granted by the Director-General of the Commercial Registration Department ("CRD").
+Businesses that are covered by List 3 are prohibited to foreign nationals unless permission is granted by the Director-General of the Commercial Registration Department ("CRD").

 Under Section 16 of the Foreign Business Act:

-A foreigner intending to apply for a license must have the qualifications and must not be under prohibitions as follows:
+A foreigner intending to apply for a foreign business license must have the qualifications and must not be under prohibitions as follows:

 (1) being of not less than twenty years of age;

 (2) having a residence in the Kingdom or having been permitted to enter the Kingdom temporarily under the law on immigration;

 (3) not being an incompetent or a quasi‐incompetent person; (4) not being a bankrupt;

 (7) not having had a licence issued under this Act or under the Notification of the National Executive Council No. 281, dated 24th November B.E.
 2515 (1972) revoked within the period of five years prior to the date of the application for the licence.

-Generally, the application process for a Thai Foreign Business License is very lengthy and complex.
-It may take a minimum of 4 months to receive a decision on the application.
-For these reasons, Juslaws & Consult strongly suggests that you or your company consult with our Law Firm before you apply for such a license.
+Generally, application process for a Thai Foreign Business License is very lengthy and complex.
+It may take a minimum of 4 months merely to receive a decision on the application.
+For these reasons, Juslaws & Consult strongly suggests that you or your company consult our Law Firm before you apply for such a license.

 We advise you to consult with a lawyer if you are interested in applying for the FBL, since some supporting documents and presentations require careful planning.
 Our FREE first consultation will show you what exactly is involved before you embark on such a process.
-Plus we may be able to offer alternative suggestions which can be a better fit for you or your company.
+Moreover, we may be able to offer alternative suggestions which can be an even better fit for you or your Thai company.